schoi15-umbc/Womens-E-Commerce-Clothing-Reviews/README.md

 ## **Data**
 The dataset is obtained from [Kaggle (Women’s Clothing E-Commerce dataset)](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews).
 The dataset was taken from real commercial data and has been anonymized along with replacing the company's name in the review text and body to  “retailer”.
-There are 23486orders and 10 different features, which are explained below.
+There are 23486 orders and 10 different features containing categorical and numerical data, which are explained in detail below.
-There are 9 Columns:

 1) Clothing ID: Integer Categorical variable that refers to the specific piece being reviewed.